From amu to u: The Story of the Atomic Mass Unit

 The Resolution: The Unified Atomic Mass Unit (u)

-In 1961, an international agreement between chemistry and physics organizations established a new, single standard for all sciences, resolving the confusion.
+In 1961, an international agreement between IUPAC (chemistry) and IUPAP (physics) established a new, single standard for all sciences, resolving the confusion.

-• Why carbon-12?
-The choice was ideal.
+- Why carbon-12?
+Several factors made carbon-12 a practical choice.
 It is a pure, single isotope, satisfying the need for precision.
-Its mass is such that the new unified atomic mass unit (u) is numerically very close to both of the old ‘amu’ standards, meaning vast amounts of existing scientific data did not need to be recalculated.
+Carbon is easily purified and handled in the laboratory.
+And its mass is such that the new unified atomic mass unit (u) is numerically very close to both of the old ‘amu’ standards, meaning existing scientific data did not need to be recalculated.
+(Hydrogen-1 was considered, but would have made all atomic masses greater than 1, requiring more extensive revision of existing tables.)

 Summary and Modern Usage

 In older texts and resources, you will frequently encounter the term “amu”.
 For all practical purposes in this course, you can treat it as being numerically identical to the modern, carbon-12 based unified atomic mass unit (u) or Dalton (Da).
-This textbook will exclusively use the modern u and Da symbols, as they represent the single, precise standard for all of modern science.
+This textbook will use the modern u and Da symbols, as they represent the current standard.